 Unless your child has an allergy to them, dandelions are considered very safe when consumed as a food, even at young ages.
 (Anyone with an allergy to ragweed, chrysanthemum, marigold, chamomile, yarrow, or daisy should avoid dandelion).
 If you are interested in using dandelions medicinally, I suggest that you consult with an herbalist.
-While I have used dandelion teas successfully with my daughter, most scientific studies of the medicinal uses of dandelion have been in animals, not people.

-Fresh or dried dandelion herb is also used as a mild appetite stimulant which might be beneficial in a child with a sluggish appetite.
+Fresh or dried dandelion herb is also used as a mild appetite stimulant which might be beneficial in a child or adult with a sluggish appetite.
 It is also known to settle an upset stomach.
 The root of the dandelion plant may act like a mild laxative and has been used to improve digestion.